 Witness Familiarisation

 Richard Butler is a High Court Advocate (Civil) as well as Visiting Professor of Dispute Resolution at Nottingham Law School and a freelance trainer and training consultant.
 With many years of trial experience in the High Court and also witness examination in arbitrations, Richard has guided many witnesses through the demanding process of giving evidence.
+He has himself given evidence in the High Court.

 This is best achieved if Richard knows nothing about the actual case and if no-one with knowledge of the case other than the witness is present during the familiarisation.
 It is a condition of Richard taking on familiarisation that the witness is told that he must know nothing about the case.